Parisson/TimeSide/doc/source/UI.rst

    git clone https://github.com/Parisson/TimeSide.git
    cd TimeSide
-   docker-compose run --service-ports app sh /srv/app/deploy/notebook.sh
+   docker-compose -f docker-compose.yml -f conf/dev.yml run --service-ports notebook

 and then browse  http://localhost:8888 to acces the Jupyter notebook interface.

 On MacOS or Windows, you will need to ask the IP of the virtual machine to docker-machine::